Optimal navigation in two-dimensional flows: Control theory and reinforcement learning

-Next, we apply the numerical scheme described above to solve the optimal control equations for the steady background flow corresponding to a snapshot of two-dimensional turbulence, see Section~\ref{sec:Ex_D}.
-The start and end points are chosen as $\bm r_A = (1.2, 5.5)$ and $\bm r_B = (5.2, 1.8)$, respectively.
-Since the optimal trajectory only satisfies the local extremum condition, the resulting equations may, in general, admit multiple solutions.
-To illustrate this, Fig.~\ref{fig:6} presents two distinct optimal trajectories (shown as white lines) corresponding to different initial heading angles $\theta_0$ and total travel times $T$:

-Along the first (lower) trajectory, the agent exploits two vortices encountered on its path to increase speed and reach the target more quickly.
-In contrast, along the second (upper) trajectory, the agent first uses a nearby vortex to enter a region of weak external flow, where it can maneuver efficiently even with a modest self-propulsion speed $V_0$, and then leverages a subsequent current to approach the target.
-Both trajectories demonstrate effective use of the surrounding flow field, though the first achieves a faster overall transit.

-Figure~\ref{fig:6} also illustrates the sensitivity of the faster trajectory to small perturbations in the initial control parameter $\theta_0$ and the starting position $\bm r_A$.
-Even minute variations in either of these quantities lead to trajectories that deviate significantly from the optimal path and ultimately fail to reach the target.
-This observation is further supported by the analysis of FTLEs presented in Fig.~\ref{fig:7}, where the maximal FTLE attains positive values, confirming that the corresponding trajectory is unstable on the considered time scales.
-The observed sensitivity to small perturbations reflects an instability in the optimal control dynamics, associated with the agent's self-propulsion activity~\cite{biferale2019zermelo}.

-To better understand this phenomenon, it is instructive to contrast it with the behavior of passive tracers in a steady two-dimensional incompressible flow.
-For such passive particles, motion occurs strictly along the streamlines, which constrains their trajectories to be regular and precludes the onset of chaotic dynamics.
+Finally, to better understand the instability, it is instructive to contrast it with the behavior of tracers in steady two-dimensional incompressible flows.
+For such tracers, motion occurs strictly along the streamlines, which constrains their trajectories to be regular and precludes the onset of chaotic dynamics.